 The Orphan Process

-- If you are married, your spouse must also sign Form I-600, Petition to Classify Orphan as an Immediate Relative and must also adopt the child
+- You are a US citizen (must be 25 years old when filing if not married.
+If you are married, your spouse must also sign Form I-600 and also adopt the child)

 - You establish that you will provide proper parental care to the child